 What constitutes a “poor” person in the U.S.?
 A poor person in the U.S. does not have cable.
-A poor person in the U.S. does not have broadband internet access, and may not even own a PC.
+A poor person in the U.S. might not have a PC or laptop, ONLY a smartphone.
 A poor person in the U.S. may have just within the last

-year or two five years finally switched from a cathode ray tube television to a flat screen, digital model.
+year or two seven years finally switched from a cathode ray tube television to a flat screen, digital model.
 A poor person in the U.S. receives food stamps, medicaid and a welfare check.
-A poor person in the U.S. is probably overweight.
+A poor person in the U.S. is probably overweight, and smokes cigarettes.
 A poor person in the U.S. drives a car that is so old that it came with a factory cassette player.
 A poor person in the U.S. lives either in a trailer or a HUD apartment complex.
-A poor person in the U.S. probably DOES have a smart phone with internet connectivity.
+A poor person in the U.S. almost certainly DOES have a smart phone with internet connectivity.